Policy Learning under Endogeneity Using Instrumental Variables: Empirical Application

 \section{Empirical Application}

-In this section, we apply the feasible EWM encouragement rule and the budget-constrained EWM encouragement rule to provide guidance on how to encourage upper secondary schooling, using data from the third wave of the Indonesian Family Life Survey (IFLS) fielded from June through November 2000. \citet{carneiro2017average} used this dataset to study the returns to upper secondary schooling in Indonesia.
-We follow \citet{carneiro2017average} in restricting our sample to males aged 25--60 who are employed and who have non-missing reported wage and schooling information.
-This subsample consists of 2,104 individuals.\footnote{The subsample used in \citet{carneiro2017average} does not contain the tuition fee variable, which plays a central role in our framework as the manipulatable instrument.
-Hence, we followed their descriptions to construct our subsample from raw data downloaded from the RAND Corporation website.}
+In this section, I apply the feasible EWM encouragement rule and the budget-constrained EWM encouragement rule to provide guidance on how to encourage upper secondary schooling, using data from the third wave of the Indonesian Family Life Survey (IFLS) fielded from June through November 2000. \citet{carneiro2017average} used this dataset to study the returns to upper secondary schooling in Indonesia.
+I follow \citet{carneiro2017average} in restricting my sample to males aged 25--60 who are employed and who have non-missing reported wage and schooling information.
+This subsample consists of 2,104 individuals.\footnote{The subsample used in \citet{carneiro2017average} does not contain the tuition fee variable, which plays a central role in my framework as the manipulatable instrument.
+Hence, I followed their descriptions to construct my subsample from raw data downloaded from the RAND Corporation website.}